cooperdk/YAPO-e-plus/README.md

     * **Linux specific:**

       Install FFMPEG using your package manager, or compile it.
 It should be as complete as possible, with H.264/H.265, AAC, MP3 etc.
-      Personally, I use [this package]() (Ubuntu).
+      Personally, I compile it myself but you can use [this package](https://www.johnvansickle.com/ffmpeg/) (John makes it available for all platforms, even ARM).
 After following the directions on the page, just do apt-get install ffmpeg and you have a copy with all the libraries you're ever going to need.

     * **Windows specific:**

+      YAPO will download a copy of FFMPEG if you don't have one in the videos/ffmpeg folder.
-      Download [FFMPEG](https://ffmpeg.zeranoe.com/builds/) and move ffmpeg.exe, ffplay.exe and ffprobe.exe in the archive's `bin/` folder to the subfolder `videos/ffmpeg` in the YAPO e+ root folder.
+      Or you can compile it yourself or download a copy [here](https://github.com/BtbN/FFmpeg-Builds/releases)  (or compile it yourself) and move ffmpeg.exe, ffplay.exe and ffprobe.exe in the archive's `bin/` folder to the subfolder `videos/ffmpeg` in the YAPO e+ root folder.
 On Windows, YAPO looks for them there and only there.
 This binary includes everything needed by YAPO.
 I advise you to update it regularly, Zeranoe builds new versions all the time.

 1. **Install all Python dependencies by executing:**

-    `pip install -R requirements.txt`
+    ```pip install -R requirements.txt```

     from the main YAPO e+ folder.
-This installs Django and any other libraries in their minimum required versions.
+This installs Django and all of the other required libraries in their minimum required versions.

 1. **Since the YAPO e+ models occasionally change, it may be necessary to migrate**.

     1. Prepare database migration:
         ```bash
         python manage.py makemigrations
         ```

-        This will look over the new code and create scripts to make the adjustments to the database.
+        These commands will look over the new code and create scripts to make the adjustments to the database.

     1. Execute the database migration scripts:
         ```bash